Heroes Monument

-the venue every 10 November for the commemoration of the events of 1945, when many heroes died in the war of independence.
+the venue every 10 November for the commemoration of the events of 1945, when many heroes died in the War of Independence.

 The groundbreaking was led by Sukarno, the first Indonesian President, accompanied by Surabaya Mayor, Doel Arnowo on 10 November 1951.
 It was officially opened one year later, also by Sukarno, on 10 November 1952 witnessed by Surabaya Mayor, R. Moestadjab Soemowidigdo.

 The 10 November Museum was built to explain the meaning behind the Heroes Monument.
-The building consists of 2 floors, with exhibitions symbolizing the spirit of the Surabayan people's struggle.
+The building consists of 2 floors, with exhibitions symbolizing the spirit of the Surabaya people's struggle.
 There is an auditorium on the first floor.
-The museum contains reproductions of documentary photographs, and there are dioramas that presents eight events that happened around the 10 November 1945 clashes.
+The museum contains reproductions of documentary photographs, and some dioramas present eight events that happened around the 10 November 1945 clashes.